Prague Resistance in WW2: The Czech Martyrs

 Nazi Occupation of Prague

-During WW2 the Czech Republic was still known as Czechoslovakia.
-From September 1941, Reinhard Heydrich— a senior official in the SS— ruled the area as Hitler’s chosen emissary.
-Heydrich’s nickname, the Butcher of Prague, tells you pretty much all you need to know about him.
-To appreciate the significance of this story, though, it’s important to realize Heydrich was a key proponent of The Final Solution— Nazi Germany’s plan to annihilate the Jewish people.
+During WW2, the Czech Republic was still known as Czechoslovakia.
+From September 1941, Reinhard Heydrich— a senior official in the SS— ruled the area as Hitler’s hand-picked emissary.
+Heydrich’s nickname, the Butcher of Prague, tells you a lot about the man.
+But it’s also important to know Heydrich was a key proponent of The Final Solution— Nazi Germany’s plan to annihilate the Jewish people.

-The legitimate Czechoslovak government was in exile and plotted with the British to assassinate Heydrich.
+So the exiled Czechoslovak government plotted with the British to assassinate Heydrich.
+The plan was codenamed Operation Anthropoid.
 In December 1941, Czech commandos Jan Kubiš, 28, and Josef Gabčík, 30, flew from England toward their homeland.
 They parachuted into the countryside near Prague, where they joined local resistance fighters to carry out their assignment.

 After several operational setbacks, the pair met their quarry on the morning of May 27, 1942.
 Heydrich and his chauffeur were in a Mercedes convertible on their way to Nazi headquarters at Prague Castle.
 The car slowed for a bend in the road.

-The Nazi reprisals were brutal and infamously included the annihilation of the town of Lidice on June 9, 1942.
-Kubiš, Gabčík, and several other members of the resistance went into hiding.
+and several other members of the Czech resistance went into hiding.
 But an intense Nazi manhunt forced them to abandon local safe houses.
 They found refuge for several days in the basement crypt of the Cathedral of Saints Cyril and Methodius at 9 Resslova Street.
-An informant betrayed them, and several hundred SS troops surrounded the church on June 18, 1942.
+But an informant betrayed them, and several hundred SS troops surrounded the church on June 18, 1942.

 The assassins and their compatriots fought until their ammunition ran out.
 They either died of their wounds or killed themselves with their last bullets to avoid surrender.
 Their courage and resourcefulness in the face of overwhelming odds inspired two movies.
 The more recent one, Anthropoid (2016), stars Golden Globe winner Cillian Murphy and Jamie Dornan.
-(The plot to kill Reinhard Heydrich was code named Operation Anthropoid.)
+(Click the green button below to watch it.)

-Once in Prague, I found the cathedral.
-It’s away from the main tourist area but fairly easy to get to.
-To my astonishment, the front stone wall is still pockmarked with bullet holes around the portal to the crypt.
+Once in Prague, I made a beeline for the cathedral.
+It’s away from the main tourist area but fairly easy to reach.
+To my astonishment, the stone front wall is still pockmarked with Nazi bullet holes around the portal to the crypt.
 A plaque in Czech commemorates the events here but is lost on English-speakers.
 Inside, though, is a memorial to the “Czech Martyrs”, as locals now refer to them.
+A new museum (with signage in Czech and English) opened next door in 2022.

 Visitors can enter the very crypt where the resistance fighters spent their last days.
-It’s bone chilling to see where they slept and to peer out that same portal.
-The crew’s desperation is evident in the tunnel they began digging in a failed bid to escape.
-Even the books they brought with them are still there— stained with the blood of their owners.
-Thinking about everything they went through gives me goosebumps as I write this.
+It’s bone chilling to see where they slept and to peer through that same portal.
+The crew’s desperation is evident in the failed escape tunnel they started to dig.
+Even the books they brought with them remain— stained with the blood of their owners.
+I have goosebumps as I write this, thinking about everything they went through.

 Prague is rich with opportunities like this one— I’ll share more of them in future posts.
-In the meantime, WW2 buffs will want to read my article about the Eagle’s Nest in Germany
+In the meantime, for more WW2 travel tips, read my articles about the Eagle’s Nest in Germany, a visit to Hitler’s bunker, and Malta’s WW2 sites.

 Disclosure: This post contains an affiliate link.
 As an Amazon Associate I earn from qualified purchases.